Minoan eruption: Effect on Egyptian history

-Apocalyptic rainstorms, which devastated much of Egypt, and were described on the Tempest Stele of Ahmose I, have been attributed to short-term climatic changes caused by the Theran eruption.
+Apocalyptic rainstorms, which devastated much of Egypt and were described on the Tempest Stele of Ahmose I, have been attributed to short-term climatic changes caused by the Theran eruption.
 The dates and regnal dates of Ahmose I are in some dispute with Egyptologists (leaving aside alternate chronologies).
-Proposed reigns range from 1570 to 1546 BC to 1539–1514 BC.
+Proposed reigns range from 1570–1546 BC to 1539–1514 BC.
 A radiocarbon dating of his mummy produced a mean value of 1557 BC.
-In any case this would only provide an overlap with the later estimates of eruption date.
+In any case, this would only provide an overlap with the later estimates of the eruption date.
+In 2025, carbon dating of early 18th Dynasty building materials, such as mudbricks from temples of Ahmose I, suggested dates inconsistent with the eruption of Thera.

 Alternatively, if the eruption occurred in the Second Intermediate Period, the absence of Egyptian records of the eruption could be caused by the general disorder in Egypt around that time.

-While it has been argued that the damage attributed to these storms may have been caused by an earthquake following the Thera eruption, it has also been suggested that it was caused during a war with the Hyksos, and the storm reference is merely a metaphor for chaos upon which the Pharaoh was attempting to impose order.
-Documents such as Hatshepsut's Speos Artemidos depict storms, but are clearly figurative, not literal.
-Research indicates that the Speos Artemidos stele is a reference to her overcoming the powers of chaos and darkness.
+While it has been argued that the damage attributed to these storms may have been caused by an earthquake following the Thera eruption, it has also been suggested that the same damage resulted from a war with the Hyksos, with the storm reference metaphorically representing the chaos the Pharaoh was attempting to impose order upon.
+Other ancient Egyptian documents depict storms which are clearly figurative, such as Hatshepsut's Speos Artemidos.
+Research indicates that the Speos Artemidos stele is a reference to Hatshepsut overcoming the powers of chaos and darkness.